 Unexpected results and too many choices!

-Other complaints that were received was that the results were not what they expected and also the number of upgrades that were available.
+Other complaints that were received were that the results were not what they expected and also the number of available upgrades.

 ✔ 3 types of tests available

 ✔ Great to help you build an extensive family tree

 ✔ Get ethnicity estimates about your ancestors

 ✔ Get connected with distant cousins via email

 ❌ No connection with genealogy search sites so you cannot get access to genealogical records

 ❌ Smaller database of members compared to Ancestry

 I believe that Family Tree DNA is one of the best DNA testing kits that is available to anyone wishing to earn more about their ancestors.